 One of the most important challenges today is the decarbonization of the global economy.
-The key to meeting this challenge is to consistently expand renewable energy sources and integrate them in developed industry, energy, and mobility infrastructures.
+The key to meeting this challenge is to consistently expand renewable energy sources as well as the concept of sector coupling, meaning to integrate renewables in developed industry, energy, and mobility infrastructures with Power-to-X solutions using green hydrogen.
 We generate “green” hydrogen from renewable energy using PEM electrolysis, and in doing so make an important contribution to the global energy transition.
-The SILYZER product line helps you integrate fluctuating energy sources such as sun and wind in your process.
+The Silyzer product line helps you integrate fluctuating energy sources such as sun and wind in your process.
 We are setting the standards when it comes to sustainable hydrogen generation for the future.
 From planning and commissioning to operation, we support you as a reliable partner with a proven service concept tailored to your requirements.

 Renewable energy is playing an increasingly important role worldwide.
 It’s the backbone of a sustainable, CO2 free energy sector, and thus a key technology for achieving decarbonization by the year 2100.
 Its share in global power generation is growing daily.
 But how can fluctuating energy sources such as sun and wind be integrated in existing grids, ongoing industrial processes, and flexible, individual mobility?

 Hydrogen isn’t just the fuel of the future – it’s the fuel of the present!

 Hydrogen is the most common element in the universe.
 Almost all of our chemical fuels are based on hydrogen, although in a bound form as hydrocarbons or other hydrogen compounds.
 To limit climate change caused by the global increase in CO2 emissions, solutions must be found for generating carbonneutral and, therefore, sustainable fuels.
 This requires, among other things, that hydrogen is produced using renewable energy sources.